Method (Godhead)

-Ullrich Hepperlin, known as Method, or the Method, is an American musician.
+Ullrich Gerd Hepperlin, known as Method, or the Method, is an American musician.
 He is the programmer, bassist and keyboard player for rock band Godhead.
 He is also a prominent solo songwriter, remixer and producer, as well as a graphic designer and web designer.

 Hepperlin lives in Los Angeles and is currently employed as an environmental graphics designer and signage project manager for the H Toji Companies in Long Beach, California.